Install Phalcon 3

 # 8. Initial push and upstream

-$ git push -u fortrabbit master
+$ git push -u fortrabbit main

 # 9. From there on only